Skip to content

 You've tried the obvious stuff: new hero copy, different CTAs, a chatbot, gated content.
 Some of it moved the needle for a week.
 None of it stuck.

-Here's what most teams don't want to hear: when the funnel leaks everywhere, the problem isn't a button color or a headline.
-It's the site itself — the information architecture, the narrative flow, the way pages connect (or don't).
-You're optimizing within a structure that no longer fits how your buyers evaluate and buy.
+Here's the part most teams don't want to hear, because we've all paid an agency to tell us the opposite: when the funnel is leaking everywhere, the problem is not the button color.
+It is not the headline.
+It is the site.
+The information architecture, the narrative flow, the way pages connect — or don't.
+You're A/B testing inside a structure that no longer matches how buyers actually evaluate you.

 There's a compounding factor here that most teams miss: a site with poor information architecture doesn't just lose human visitors at the wrong moment — it also fails to surface in AI-powered search.
 Answer engines need structured, clear content paths to understand what you do and recommend you.
 If the narrative flow is broken for humans, it's broken for the models too.
 Rebuilding the site's architecture with AEO strategy baked in doesn't just fix the conversion leak — it opens an entirely new discovery channel.